Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

 	title="" width="90%" height="90%" />
 </p>

-Note that through scaling, we lose information about the expression abundance of each gene relative to any other gene (we can tell which genes are highly expressed, and which are more lowly expressed).
+Note that through scaling, we lose information about the expression abundance of each gene relative to any other gene (we can’t tell which genes are highly expressed, and which are lowly expressed.)
 Therefore, it can sometimes be helpful to visualize your data both ways, scaled and unscaled.